Patechoc/codelabs/basics-visualization-VueJS.md

 Despite that the latter maintained respectively by the tech giants _Facebook_ and _Google_, Vue seems highly attractive to many experienced web developers for its design, its flexibility and ease of development.
 That makes it very appealing for a newbie like me who doesn't know where to start ;)

 This tutorial is about **visualizing data in a web app built with Vue.JS**.
-It is the codelab version of a presentation by Callum Macrae, ["Data visualisation with Vue.JS"](https://www.youtube.com/watch?v=esI-BymHrEc&t=6s).
+It is the codelab version of a useful presentation by Callum Macrae, ["Data visualisation with Vue.JS"](https://www.youtube.com/watch?v=30v9xnB-GEo).

 ### What you will learn